 Forming the Rolls

 Punch down the dough.
 It will be stretchy and smooth and elastic-y.
-It will also be sticky to work with.
+It will also be slightly sticky to work with.
 Spray your hands with a non stick spray when the dough starts to feel sticky.

 I like to use a kitchen scale and make my rolls about 55 grams each.
 I don't worry about them being a gram or 2 off.
-It's fine not to weigh your dough as long as you're careful to keep them close in size so that they cook evenly.
+It's fine not to weigh your dough as long as you're careful to keep them close in size so that they bake evenly.

 Form the dough into little mini rectangular rolls, tucking any stray ends into the underside to create a smooth exterior.
 See pictures below:

 Place the rolls on a parchment lined baking sheet about ½" apart.

 Preheat oven to 375° F. After forming all the rolls, brush the tops lightly with water to keep them from drying out.
 Allow to rise for 20-30 minutes.
 Then bake for 17-20 minutes, until lightly golden brown.
 Upon removal from the oven, get a cold stick of salted butter and rub over the tops to butter them.
 Allow to cool for 5 minutes before serving.